dgraph-io/dgraph/wiki/content/enterprise-features/index.md

-After running the restore command, the directories inside the `postings` directory need to be manually copied over to the machines/containers running the alphas before running the `dgraph alpha`.
+After running the restore command, the directories inside the `postings` directory need to be manually copied over to the machines/containers running the alphas before running the `dgraph alpha` command.
 For example, in a database cluster with two Alpha groups and one replica each, `p1` needs to be moved to the location of the first Alpha and `p2` needs to be moved to the location of the second Alpha.

 By default, Dgraph will look for a posting directory with the name `p`, so make sure to rename the directories after moving them.
 You can also use the `-p`